FSecureLABS/KernelFuzzer/README.md

 - Download and install Python 3.5

+- Compile binary for your system using the included .bat scripts for the correct architecture (Windows only!)

 - Run worker_setup/worker_setup.py

 The script should setup the VM as required, reboot and start the fuzzer.